Skip to main content

 Court finds substantial compliance with settlement stipulation sufficient grounds to vacate judgment, demonstrating rare but important exception to strict enforcement rules.

 Stipulations of settlement are binding agreements that courts typically enforce strictly.
-When parties enter into these agreements to resolve their disputes, they’re generally held to their exact terms.
-However, New York law recognizes a narrow exception: courts may relieve parties from enforcement when there has been “substantial compliance” with the stipulation’s requirements.
+When parties enter into these agreements to resolve their disputes, they’re generally held to their exact terms under the principle that settlements have “all the dignity of a judgment.”
+However, New York law recognizes a narrow exception: courts may relieve parties from enforcement when there has been “substantial compliance” with the stipulation’s requirements, demonstrating good faith performance despite minor deviations.

 Jason Tenenbaum’s Analysis: